karliuka/m2.IndexerUrlRewrite/README.md

 ## Install with Composer as you go

-1. Go to Magento2 root folder
+1. Go to Magento 2 root folder

 2. Enter following commands to install module: